ronaldokun/ml_fundamentals/README.md

-# ml_fundamentals
+# Machine Learning Fundamentals in Python

-This is the repository for the exercises from EDx's course (UCSanDiegoX: DSE220x0) Machine Learning Fundamentals
+This is the repository to maintain the files, notes and notebook from the EDX's Course Machine Learning Fundamentals, offered from the University of San Diego DSE220x0